-The VB{2.4} user's guide can be accessed within the software via the top-level Help/User Guide menu selection or in a context-sensitive fashion via the F1 key.
-Invoking F1 will launch Adobe Acrobat or Adobe Reader (if installed) and open the user's guide to the appropriate page.
-Note that if the guide is already open, the F1 key will have no effect; users must close Reader (or Acrobat) for F1 to launch and open to the correct page.
-Or if the guide is already open, users can navigate to the area of interest via the Table of Contents.
-The user's guide (Virtual_Beach_24_User_Guide.pdf) can also be opened independently of program operation; it resides within the Documentation folder of the program's installation folder.
+Virtual Beach's User Guide can be accessed within the software via the top-level Help User Guide menu selection or in a context-sensitive fashion via the F1 key.
+Invoking F1 will launch Adobe Acrobat or Adobe Reader (if installed) and open the User Guide to the appropriate page.
+Note that if the Guide is already open, the F1 key will have no effect; users must close Reader (or Acrobat) for F1 to launch and open to the correct page.
+Or if the Guide is already open, users can navigate to the area of interest via the Table of Contents.
+The User Guide (Virtual_Beach_2_User_Guide.pdf) can also be opened independently of program operation; it resides within the Documentation folder of the program's installation folder.